Magnitude 4.9 earthquake strikes Andaman and Nicobar Diglibor - ExBulletin

 Magnitude 4.9 earthquake strikes Andaman and Nicobar Diglibor

-A 4.9-magnitude earthquake struck north-northwest of Andaman and Nicobar Diglipur on Sunday, the National Seismology Center (NSC) reported.
+Diglipur: A 4.9-magnitude earthquake struck northwest Andaman and Diglipur in Nicobar on Sunday, according to the National Seismology Center (NSC).

 Sources